PDLT-University-of-York/test-split-site/docs/panopto/sharing-recordings.md

     For public captures, e.g. events, you can download captures and upload YouTube.
 External users to the University will not be able to access Panopto as a UoY IT account is required.

-## Sharing Recordings from you My Folder in Panopto
+## Sharing Recordings from your My Folder in Panopto

 * Recordings saved in your **My Folder** in Panopto are private by default, which means they aren’t shared or accessible to others.
 * This folder acts as your personal storage space, so any content saved here can **only** be viewed by you.